-What’s the difference between a plastic, ceramic, glass, and metal Hario V60?
+What is the difference between a plastic, ceramic, glass, and metal Hario V60?

-- Weight: light
+- Weight: lightweight

 - Does not "grab" onto heat, thus keeping a steady temperature throughout

 - No heat sink, keeping pourover temp consistent

 - Polypropylene (BPA free) for the White V60, and thermoplastic styrene-acrylonitrile resin (BPA free) for Clear V60